raspberrypilearning/tweeting-babbage/worksheet.md

     ![](images/babbage-eye-removal.jpg)

-1. Insert the camera module into the bear, unattached, carefully positioning the camera lens pointing out of the eye hole.
+1. Insert the camera module into the bear, unattached, carefully positioning the camera lens so that it is pointing out of the eye socket.

     ![](images/babbage-camera-insertion.jpg)